ShwethaReddymalli/data603-sp22/research-paper/final.md

 <br />

 ### *4.2 Application of MapReduce in short term and long term*
 Considering the advantages and limitations of MR, there are 2 reasons to justify that it will not be obsolete in short term.
 The companies using MR have already made huge investments in developing the applications used by MR and this will not motivate them to destroy the entire setup and opt for new execution engines.
 We still see many companies that use legacy applications as the users are comfortable working on them.
-The other reason is MR is still the best tool when it comes to maturity and throughput for non-iterative batch processing.
+The other reason is that MR is still the best tool for maturity and throughput for non-iterative batch processing.
 However, considering the long-term applicability of MR, it is anticipated to be minimal by various industry ruling companies.
 MR will continue to decline in favor of other frameworks and platforms.
 As Spark is better at utilizing memory from clusters which promotes better real-time performance, it is evident and expected that Spark will replace MR in long run.
 <br />
 <br />